allguitars/Clean-Web-Design-Demo/README.md

 # Clean-Web-Design-Demo

-## Built this single-page website with pure CSS.
+## Built this single-page website with native CSS.
 No frameworks used.